MathFrenchToast/essentials_cmd/kubectl_essentials.md

 # Kubectl essentials

 # rollout the latest version
-note : suppose that yaml use image:pull-always `kubectl rollout restart deployment {deploymentname}`
+restart deployment in place.
+Note : this suppose that yaml use image:pull-always \
+`kubectl rollout restart deployment {deploymentname}`

-change image => this will lead to a rollout
+change image => this will lead to a rollout \
 `kubectl set image deployments/{deploymentname} {containername}={newfullimgname}`

 # rollback a deployment
-kubectl rollout undo deployment {deploymentname}
+`kubectl rollout undo deployment {deploymentname}`

 # scale a deployment
+See current size: \
+`kubectl get deployments` \
-kubectl scale deployment {deploymentname} --replicas=3
+`kubectl scale deployment {deploymentname} --replicas=3`

 # delete all evicted pod
-if list of pods show some pods with status `Evicted`, we can remove all this pod in one call :
+if list of pods show some pods with status `Evicted`, we can remove all this pod in one call: \
 `kubectl get pod -n $NAMESPACENAME | grep Evicted | awk '{print $1}' | xargs kubectl delete pod -n $NAMESPACENAME`

 # move configmap or secret from one namespace to another
 ```